 I should start by wishing all of you Buon Anno (Happy New Year), since this is my first post in 2008.
 We had two intense weeks between December 23 and January 6.
-We spent Christmas in the Bay Area, where we still live part of the time, then we visited my father-in-law and his wife, and finally we spent a week scuba diving with friends.
+We spent Christmas in the Bay Area, then we visited my father-in-law and his wife, and finally we spent a week scuba diving with friends.
 We did not stay up until midnight on December 31, but we celebrated Capodanno (New Year's Day) in a nice way, immersed in nature and in the company of good friends.

 I was planning to talk about la Befana which is celebrated on January 6.
 It was a holiday when I was a kid, then it was no longer a holiday for a few years (it was decided that the Italian calendar had too many holidays, so some of them were canceled) and finally it was reinstated.
 The actual religious holiday is called Epifania (Epiphany).
 If you have never heard of la Befana, and therefore don't know what she looks like, on this page you can see a couple of photos of a modern incarnation of her on a site dedicated to la Befana and to a celebration that occurs every year in a village in central Italy.
 Then come back here for more.